 - 1. Attach the steering servo mounts (6) to the front of the servo mounting lugs using two 3x8mm S/T screws (L). - 2.
 Install a short ball stud (81) into the steering servo horn (8). - 3.
 Install the steering servo horn onto the servo with a 2.6x8mm S/T screw (T).
 Note: Make sure the transmitter, steering servo and servo horn are properly centered before securing the servo horn to the servo. - 4.
 Secure the servo to the chassis with two 4-40x5/16" flat head screws (B). - 5.
-Attach the servo brace (56) to the chassis by installing two 3x10mm screws (C) into the two rear holes. - Connect the servo horn to the servo saver assembly using the adjustable steering servo link (5,90). - Install two brass bushings (105) into the underside of the front brace (52).
-Note: The brass bushings may need to be slightly tapped into place.
-The bushings must be fully seated. - 8.
-Install the front brace onto the servo brace and servo saver assembly.
+Attach the servo brace (56) to the chassis by installing two 3x10mm screws (C) into the two rear holes. - 6.
+Connect the servo horn to the servo saver assembly using the adjustable steering servo link (5,90). - 7.
+Install two brass bushings (105) into the underside of the front brace (52).
+Note: The bushings must be fully seated into the front brace.
+This may require lightly tapping the bushings into place. - Install the front brace onto the servo brace and servo saver assembly.
 Make sure the servo saver posts insert into the bushings in the front brace.
 Secure the front brace with four 3x20mm screws (E) into the chassis and two 4-40x5/16" flat head screws (B) into the bulkhead.